 Learn when and how to use these words with these examples!

-The quality of being truthful, sincere, and free from deceit or fraud.
+The quality of being truthful, sincere, and free from deceit.

-He was praised for his honesty and integrity in the workplace.
+He was praised for his honesty in admitting his mistake.

 The quality of being honest, fair, and having strong moral principles.

 The company's success is attributed to its commitment to integrity and ethical business practices.

 - 1Honesty refers to the quality of being truthful and sincere, while integrity encompasses honesty as well as adherence to moral principles.

 - 2While honesty is a more general term, integrity is a higher standard that includes honesty and moral uprightness.

 Effective Usage of honesty, integrity